Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

+\begin{proof} We are using the symbols $L(0), \tau^rL(n), L(n+m)$ to represent certain Lagrangians in a single fiber $M$, but we can compute the windings by comparing our situation to certain fibers of the original fibration.
+In the original fibration, $L(0)$ and $L(n)$ intersect in the fiber containing $q_{a,i}$.
+Thus we have that $L(0)$ winds $-(n-|a|)/2$ times relative to $L(n)$.
+Now $\tau^r L(n)$ winds $r$ times relative to $L(n)$ by construction.
+Finally, in the original fibration $L(n+m)$ and $L(n)$ intersect in the fiber containing $q_{b,j}$, and the relative winding in that fiber is $(m-|b|)/2$.
+In the current context, this becomes the winding of $L(n+m)$ relative to $\tau^k L(n)$.
+Thus the winding of $L(n+m)$ relative to $L(n)$ in current context is $(m-|b|)/2 + k$. \end{proof}

 The only unknown is how many times the boundary path traverses $L(0)$, $L(n)$, $\tau L(n)$, etc., as we traverse the boundary in the positive sense.
-In order for the whole loop to be contractible, it cannot pass through the bands coorresponding to $L(0)$ and $L(n+m)$.
-This is because $\tau^r L(n)$, $0\leq r \leq k$ can only contribute words in $\alpha$ and $\beta$, which can never cancel loops through the other bands.
+The argument from Proposition \ref{prop:extended-sections} shows that a holomorphic map cannot enter the bands corresponding to $L(0)$ and $L(n+m)$.
 Hence the portion of our loop along $L(0)$ and $L(n+m)$ lies within the cylinder, and therefore it is determined by the choices of $q_{a,i}$, $q_{b,j}$ and $q_{a+b,h}$.

 As for the portion of the loop along $\tau^r L(n)$, this can be represented by a sequence of integers $(\delta_r)_{r=0}^k$, where $\delta_r$ represents the number of times we wind around $\tau^r L(n)$.